-Eating disorder treatment may include a wide variety of tasks and assignments, such as following a meal plan, re-learning portion sizes, or conquering foods that have been challenging in the past.
-While in treatment, I was informed one day that my ‘challenge snack’ for the afternoon included a specific pastry that I had actively avoided for years.
-Upon hearing this I expected to have feelings of anxiety and fear, as well as thoughts about how this challenge was insurmountable, even impossible.
+Eating disorder treatment may include a wide variety of tasks and assignments.
+Such as following a meal plan, re-learning portion sizes, or conquering foods that have been challenging in the past.
+While in treatment, I was informed one day that my ‘challenge snack’ for the afternoon included a specific pastry I’d actively avoided for years.
+Upon hearing this, I expected to have feelings of anxiety and fear, as well as thoughts about how challenging fear felt insurmountable, even impossible.

 And this realization caused my anxiety level to soar.